 I often think back to my freshman year of college when my PR professor was explaining to me what public relations is all about.
 “One day you will see everything, the whole world, from a PR perspective,” he said.
 I never really understood what he meant until my junior year when I started analyzing everything in the media from the standpoint of a public relations professional.
 And now, it’s hard to slow down my thinking.

-Back to why this could be problematic: We need to remember to prioritize our thoughts and make connections between opportunities and strategies.
-Many of us have been there—after a brainstorming session, the whiteboard is cluttered with ideas and we might not know where to begin organizing those ideas.
+Back to why this could be problematic.
+We need to remember to prioritize our thoughts and make connections between opportunities and strategies.
+Many of us have been there.
+After a brainstorming session, the whiteboard is cluttered with ideas to the point we might not know where to begin.